Successful IOCB compounds

 IOCB has always been active and successful in applied research and practical applications, particularly in medicinal chemistry.
 The tradition started in 1969 with an ointment called Dermazulen, which was followed by the development of several human peptide hormones and their analogues (lysin-vasopressin, oxytocin).

-From a global perspective, the most significant contributions were acyclic nucleotide phosphonate antivirals (especially tenofovir as a component of Truvada, Atripla, and other anti-HIV and anti-HBV drugs) discovered by Prof. Antonín Holý at IOCB and later developed and marketed by Gilead Sciences, Inc.
+From a global perspective, the most significant contributions were acyclic nucleotide phosphonate antivirals (especially tenofovir as a component of Truvada, Atripla, and other anti-HIV and anti-HBV drugs, but also cidofovir and adefovir) discovered by Antonín Holý at IOCB and later developed and marketed by Gilead Sciences, Inc.

 Peptide hormones and their analogues